MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-deploy.md

     kubectl get all -n yelb
     ```

-> [!NOTE]
-> Before deploying the Yelb application and creating the `ingress` object, the script generates a `SecretProviderClass` to retrieve the TLS certificate from Azure Key Vault and generate the Kubernetes secret for the `ingress` object.
-It's important to note that the [Secrets Store CSI Driver for Key Vault](/azure/aks/csi-secrets-store-identity-access) creates the Kubernetes secret containing the TLS certificate only when the `SecretProviderClass` and volume definition is included in the `deployment`.
-To ensure the TLS certificate is properly retrieved from Azure Key Vault and stored in the Kubernetes secret used by the `ingress` object, we need to make the following modifications to the YAML manifest of the `yelb-ui` deployment:
->
-> - Add `csi volume` definition using the `secrets-store.csi.k8s.io` driver, which references the `SecretProviderClass` object responsible for retrieving the TLS certificate from Azure Key Vault.
-> - Include `volume mount` to read the certificate as a secret from Azure Key Vault.
->
-> For more information, see [Set up Secrets Store CSI Driver to enable NGINX ingress controller with TLS](/azure/aks/csi-secrets-store-nginx-tls#deploy-a-secretproviderclass).

 2. Update the `yelb-ui` YAML manifest to include the `csi volume` definition and `volume mount` to read the certificate as a secret from Azure Key Vault.

 ```yaml